rolara57/GoodREADME/readme/README-GoodREADME.md

-# GoodReadme
+# Goodraedme

-A command-line application that will import a quality README.md with corresponding answers to questions given.
+using a command lin application create a dynamic README.md

 ## Table of Contents